mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 9. Take photos in natural lighting for them to look as aesthetically pleasing as possible in the eyes of the **bee**-holder.
 10. Test, re-test and proofread it to weed out any mistakes, because you'll have missed at least one, ain't nothing worse then messing up in the **spelling bee** of life.

 A theme is important to any product, but it is especially relevant for a reci-**bee** book because you have to compete with the **wasps** on the internet.
 Why should a potential customer and reader purchase your recipe book when there are similar recipes available for free online?
 You are creating a user experience; you are creating value for money.
-A consistent theme will help you do this.
+A consistent theme will help you accomplish this.

 Now, here at ***Holden Honey Hives***, we hope this was helpful in your search for a theme.